frhnkl/Dockerize-To-Do-App/README.md

 Commit your changes with clear messages.
 Push your branch to your fork.
 Submit a pull request to the main repository.

+## NOTE
+this version is not final.
+I need to fix the backup and restore it in the future. sometimes there is some error in docker saying "flask-cors not installed" even though I put it in requirement.txt.